KokoseiJ/NicoBot/README.md

 I just wanted to understand its underlying protocols, as well as practice to write a big package.

 Also, since Discord.py heavily depends on coroutine and that coufuses the hell out of beginners and make them write a spaghetti, I thought we might need a corountine-less library.
-That's why I didn't use a famous websocket library, and went with websocket-client instead.
+That's why I didn't use a famous `websockets` library, and went with websocket-client instead.

 It currently uses urllib to communicate with their HTTP endpoints, websocket-client to communicate with Gateway.
 Since It doesn't use coroutine on purpose, It currently uses threading library to parallelly run websockets and heartbeats.